 The median age of the children in foster care in 2018 was 7.6 years.

 While some kids are in basic foster care homes, others are in treatment foster care homes, many are placed with a relative, and older kids may be in a residential facility or group home.
-There are typically slightly more males (52%) compared to females (48%) and the age range of kids in Wisconsin foster care is typical to the numbers nationally.
+There are typically slightly more males (52%) compared to females (48%), and the age range of kids in Wisconsin foster care is typical to the numbers nationally.

 We regularly receive inquiries from folks who want to foster to adopt.
 Dare we say, gently, that foster care should not be used as a means of adopting a child.
-The goal of foster care is to provide a temporary, safe, healing environment for a child that has been removed from their family home, and reunification with birth family is the goal over 50% of the time.
+The goal of foster care is to provide a temporary, safe, healing environment for a child that has been removed from their family home, and reunification with the birth family is the goal over 50% of the time.
 Does adoption happen?
-Yes, but if it is the goal you set yourself up to get a broken heart.
+Yes, but if it is the goal, you set yourself up to get a broken heart.

 We are blunt here at CCR and quick to tell folks that we cannot consider a license for anyone with the sole goal of adopting a little one.

 So what do we mean exactly?
 New CCR foster parents must be open to fostering children of school age.
 We typically break it down into the elementary, middle, and high school—the more expansive your window of preference, the better your chance of getting placements and helping children.
 The bottom line is if you want to foster little ones, you must be open to fostering any age between 0-12.
 Many younger children are in foster care with siblings so age ranges can vary within a group.

 The need never seems to change.
 Across the country, foster agencies are desperate for new families to accept kids over age 12.
 Sadly, older youth come with huge stigmas and terrible rumors and are circled with negative stories that they are ALL troubled and can't be helped.
 There is nothing further from the truth, and we have hundreds of success stories to dismantle those thoughts.

 This is an excellent testimony from John, who was in care with us for three years and thrived.